ShrutiMishra-2002/Covid-Tracker/README.md

 <h2> About this project : </h2>
 <br><br>
 <p>
-Covid Tracker App GUI by fetching api and using Tkinter module in python.
+Covid Tracker App GUI made by fetching api and using Tkinter module in python.
+This app uses information from API and gives details about today's cases, today's death, today's recovered cases, total cases and total deaths.
+It also features the updated time, it can be reloaded in 1 min for updated informations.
 </p>
 <br><br>